postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 ### Adding a custom example

-With a custom example, you can define exactly how both the [request](/docs/sending-requests/requests/) and the [response](/docs/sending-requests/responses/) look, including the status code and response body.
+With a custom example, you can define how both the [request](/docs/sending-requests/requests/) and the [response](/docs/sending-requests/responses/) look, including the status code and response body.

 1. Select **Collections** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a request and then select **Add example**.